 results (array of objects) — One result per input item, in the order requested:

-heavy (string, optional) — Generated heavy chain amino acid sequence; length: 1–256 residues, standard amino acid single-letter codes (20 standard amino acids)
+heavy (string, optional) — Generated heavy chain amino acid sequence; length: 1–256 characters; characters: unambiguous amino acid single-letter codes (20 standard amino acids)

-light (string, optional) — Generated light chain amino acid sequence; length: 1–256 residues, standard amino acid single-letter codes (20 standard amino acids)
+light (string, optional) — Generated light chain amino acid sequence; length: 1–256 characters; characters: unambiguous amino acid single-letter codes (20 standard amino acids)

-sequence (string, optional) — Generated unpaired amino acid sequence; length: 1–512 residues, standard amino acid single-letter codes (20 standard amino acids)
+sequence (string, optional) — Generated unpaired amino acid sequence; length: 1–512 characters; characters: unambiguous amino acid single-letter codes (20 standard amino acids)

 Example response: